SilvanTeufel/SwarmSimulator_ReadMe/README.md

 5. Go through all States and change the Animation.
 6. Check if the Transition Rules are Setup Correctly.
 If not you can easily choose the right state from a dropdown.
 7. Check Details of the Blueprint by Typing SwarmSimulator in the Search.
 8. Use Functions and Variables in EvenGraph and Construction Script.
+Or just use the Parent Class as it is.

 GameMode/HUD/Actor Setup
 1. Create a Blueprint like mentioned above.
 2. Type "SwarmSimulator" in Search Details.
 3. Use Functions and Variables in EvenGraph and Construction Script.
+Or just use the Parent Class as it is.

 Widget Setup
 1. Widgets have to be choosen inside the Blueprints of a Character
 2. Example Widgets are at (All\Engine\Plugins\SwarmSimulator\Content\SwarmSimulator\Blueprints\Widgets)
 3. Example Character with choosen Widgets can be found at (All\Engine\Plugins\SwarmSimulator\Content\SwarmSimulator\Blueprints\Character)
-4. Widget hast to been set Space "Screen" and Draw at Desired Size to true
+4. Widget hast to been set Space "Screen" and Draw at Desired Size to true.
+(In the Widget and in the Character BP)
-5. Widget Class has to choose a Blueprint
+5. Widget Class has to choose a Blueprint (in the Character BP).
+Or just use the Parent Class like it is.

 ### Class - MouseBotBase